2010 United States Air Force Boeing C-17 crash

-On July 28, 2010, a C-17 Globemaster III transport plane of the U.S. Air Force (USAF) crashed at Elmendorf Air Force Base in Alaska, while practicing for a flight display at the upcoming Arctic Thunder Air Show.
+On 28 July 2010, a C-17 Globemaster III transport plane of the United States Air Force (USAF) crashed near Elmendorf Air Force Base in Alaska while practicing for a flight display at the upcoming Arctic Thunder Air Show.
 All four crew members on board were killed.
-It is the only fatal accident of a C-17 aircraft.
+It was the first, and to date only, accident of a C-17 aircraft resulting in one or more fatalities.

 The subsequent investigation blamed pilot error for the low-altitude stall that led to the crash.